-In today's battery and charger market companies may provide either battery pack assemblies or battery chargers, but few provide both.
-In the past buying a battery from one source and a charger from another worked just fine when using the older NiCd batteries with overnight chargers.
-However, with today’s new battery chemistries and the increasing need for faster charge times, careful matching of the charger to the battery is essential.
-Without proper battery and charger matching, safety, cycle life, or run-time may be greatly affected.
+In today's battery and charger market, most companies typically provide either battery pack assemblies or battery pack chargers, as opposed to providing both.
+In the past, buying a battery from one source and a charger from another worked just fine when using the older NiCd batteries with overnight chargers.
+However, due to new battery chemistries and the increasing need for faster charge times, careful matching of the charger to the battery has become essential.
+Without proper battery and charger matching, aspects such as safety, cycle life, and run-time may be greatly affected.

-When you evaluate and examine the true stresses that lithium batteries encounter, most battery packs are designed to last three to five years if used and stored properly.
-Environmental conditions, not just charge cycling, are the key ingredients to longevity.
+When you consider and evaluate the true stresses that lithium batteries encounter, most battery packs are designed to last three to five years if used and stored properly.
+Environmental conditions, not just charge cycling, are the key factors for longevity.
 The worst situation is keeping a fully charged battery at elevated temperatures.
 When not in use, batteries must be stored in a cool place.

-There are several factors when considering the type of cell to use in your battery pack design.
-Looking at the battery requirements and the dimensional space that is available are important.
+There are several factors to consider when selecting the type of battery cell to use in your battery pack design.
+Looking at the battery requirements and the dimensional space available are important.
 Another factor that comes up is pricing.
-The top tier manufacturer brands can be expensive but there are also Asia comparable solutions that will reduce the cost.
+The top tier manufacturer brands can be expensive, but there are also comparable solutions in Asia that will reduce the cost.

-Determining the cost of a battery pack with fuel gauge technology will vary depending on the accuracy of the fuel gauge required.
-The overall size of the battery pack will also have an effect of the total cost.
-An example of this would be if a high-accurate gauge is required on a small multi-cell battery you could potentially double the cost.
-The cost of the battery cells are relatively small in compared to the added value electronic components involved within the fuel gauge.
+Determining the cost of a battery pack with fuel gauge technology will vary depending on the accuracy of the battery fuel gauge required.
+The overall size of the battery pack will also have an effect on the final cost.
+For example, if a high-accuracy gauge is required on a small multi-cell battery, it could potentially double the cost.
+The good news is that the cost of battery cells become relatively small when factoring in the added value received from implementing a fuel gauge.